cybozu-go/meows/docs/user-manual.md

 How to use self-hosted runners
 ------------------------------

-There are some small scripts provided under `scripts/`.
+GitHub Actions controller provides the following commands, you have to execute these commands in your workflow.

 - `job-started`
+    - Notify a runner pod that a workflow has been started.
+      You need to call this command at the start of the workflow.

-- `job-failed`
+- `job-success`, `job-cancelled`, `job-failure`

-You should include these script in GitHub Actions workflows you execute on self-hosted runners.
+    - Notify a runner pod that the result of a workflow.
+      You need to call these commands at the end of the workflow with [Job status check functions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#job-status-check-functions).

-Here is an example for how to define a workflow.
+Here is an example of a workflow definition.

 ```yaml
 name: Main